8ta4/say/DONTREADME.md

 ### Paragraph

 `say` starts a new paragraph when you request transcription.
 This helps you keep track of what you have already used and what you need next.
-You can jump to the latest chunk of text with `{` and `}`.
+You can jump to the latest chunk of text with `Shift + [` and `Shift + ]`.

 ### File